You could call it new insight gained over time. Or I can just say: I was wrong. Not just me. Most of the world’s migration experts were there too.

 The reason: it costs money to emigrate, and many people in the poorest countries don’t have enough.
 As a country gets richer, the theory holds that more people will find the means to migrate.
 When or if that country becomes rich, reasons to leave will diminish steadily.

-The theory dates back to although Dutch professor was the first to provide empirical evidence, in 2010.
-That evidence was based on fairly simple data: take a measure of the development of a country (either gross domestic product (GDP), or the then compare it to the rates of immigration and emigration.
+The theory dates back to 1971, although Dutch professor Hein de Haas was the first to provide empirical evidence, in 2010.
+That evidence was based on fairly simple data: take a measure of the development of a country (either gross domestic product (GDP), or the Human Development Index) then compare it to the rates of immigration and emigration.
 Compile a list of countries for comparison, and behold: the migration hump, a more or less hill-shaped curve, with the lowest rate of emigration in poor countries, the highest rates in middle-income countries, and falling rates for rich countries.

 The migration hump has been a well-established concept since De Haas published his findings.
-It’s relied on by and policymakers.
-Everyone from the to the has been building on this work.
+It’s relied on by prominent scientists and policymakers.
+Everyone from the EU to the World Bank has been building on this work.

 Just last year Ton Dietz, former director of the Africa Study Centre in Leiden, took this as his theme at a conference of Dutch aid organisations: “Stop spreading the illusion that education and employment projects will lead to reduced migration,” he urged, “the opposite is true.
 More education, better health care, more employment, will all lead to more migration.”